goetas/twital/doc/index.rst

 Installation
 ************

-The recommended way to install Twig is via Composer_.
+The recommended way to install Twital is via Composer_.

 Using  ``composer require`` command: